rcmdnk/vim_ahk/README.md

 This script is for AutoHotkey v1.

-Use the latest relase or the main branch for AutoHotkey v2.
+Use the latest release or the master branch for AutoHotkey v2.

 ## Installation